ember-learn/guides-source/guides/release/components/built-in-components.md

 </label>
 <Input id={{this.myUniqueId}} type="text" @value={{this.val}} />

-The `aria-label` property enables developers to name an element with a string that is not visually rendered.
+The `aria-label` attribute enables developers to label an input element with a string that is not visually rendered, but still available to assistive technology.

 ```handlebars
 <Input id="site" @value="How do text fields work?" aria-label="Ember Question"/>